antoniouaa/better-tree/README.md

 # better-tree

-Cause regular tree is weak and no alternative (that works) exists.
+~~Cause regular tree is weak and no alternative (that works) exists.~~

+Cause I'm bored out of my mind.